nadacoder2021/FitWith/README.md

 ## Deploy on Vercel

-Next step is to deploy on Vercel.
+The site is deployed on Vercel.